 Everyone who has a big house with a green lawn on his backyard knows the importance of a mower.
 It is not just a daily or a weekly routine to cut and mow grass, but a must as well to keep your garden clean and beautiful.
 It is not surprising to have the wheel of your mower stuck considering how often you use it, as well as the fact that the wheel might get rusty or broken.

 There are multiple ways how you can change your stuck lawn mower wheel as it depends on the level of how bad the damage is.
 One way is to use a simple wrench and hammer to twist the screws and then just remove the wheels for the axe.
 Additionally, in a more difficult situation you might have to use a propane torch, as well.

 Knowing that you might have to use fire as an aiding tool should not make you worry if you take the exact precautions.
 We will inform you how to do so in the upcoming paragraphs.
 So, let’s find out on how to pull off a stuck lawn mower wheel.

 The Procedure on How to Remove a Stuck Lawn Mower Wheel

 1. Prepare the Place and Secure the Necessary Tools

-Before getting into the topic on how the stuck wheel of a lawn mower is removed there are certain steps you need to follow rigorously.
-First secure the mower in a position that it will not move while you remove the stuck wheel.
+Before getting into the topic on how the stuck wheel of a lawn mower is removed, there are certain steps you need to follow meticulously.
+First secure the mower in a position so that it will not move while you remove the stuck wheel.
 Then put some pieces of woods or bricks under the mower, in order that the wheel you want to remove is a bit leveled.

-So, we recommend you to have a fire distinguisher while you do this process and if you do not have one keep a bucket full of water in case of emergency.
-Rather than that, do not forget to wear protective goggles as well wear a mask for your nose while you use the penetrating oil.
+So, we recommend you to have a fire distinguisher while you do this process.
+In case you do not have one, keep a bucket full of water or sand in case of emergency.
+Additionally, do not forget to wear protective goggles as well as wearing a mask to shield your nose and airways while you use the penetrating oil.